Feedback-Dominated Accretion Flows: Disk Structure

 \section{Disk Structure}

-In this section we survey the parameter space for numerical solutions in the two steady-state regimes we expect to exist: the zero-migration pileup regime, relevant for large radii, and the constant mass flux inflow (CMI) regime, relevant for small radii.
+In this section we survey the parameter space for numerical solutions in the two steady-state regimes we expect to exist: the zero-migration pileup regime, relevant for large radii, and the CMI regime, relevant for small radii.

-In general the models are not fully self consistent across all parameter space.
-There is most notably an intermediate zone which cannot be in steady state considering {\it only} gas and embedded BHs, as we do in this work.
+In general, the models are not fully self-consistent across all parameter space.
+There is most notably an intermediate zone \newp{(see the ``factory'' zone in \cref{fig:combined schematic} and discussion in \sref{section: Constant Mass Flux Inflow })} which cannot be in steady state \newp{given a constant gas accretion rate, as the two limiting steady-state solutions are internally inconsistent (applying the pileup regime to these radii gives $t_{\rm mig} < t_{\rm AGN}$; applying CMI to these radii gives $Q_{\rm T} < 1$).
+We discuss this intermediate zone at greater length in \S \ref{sec:intermediate}.}